th2-net/th2-infra-mgr/README.md

 # infra-mgr
 infra-mgr is a component responsible for rolling out schemas from git repository to kubernetes.
 It watches for changes in the repositories and deploys changed components to kubernets.
-Depending on the schema configuration, it also monitors kubernetes and if it detects external manipulation on deployed component, redeploys it from latest repository version.
+Depending on the schema configuration, it also monitors kubernetes and if it detects external manipulation on deployed component, redeploys them from latest repository version.

+### Schema
 A collection of the interconnected components is called a schema and is contained in the single branch of the repository.
 It is deployed on its own namespace in kubernetes and synchronization is done between repository branch and kubernetes namespace.